nihadaslanzade-02/GenAI_Business_Problem/README.md

 ## **Overview**

-This project demonstrates the application of Generative AI (GenAI) to automate and enhance email processing for a fashion retail business.
-By integrating OpenAI's GPT model with Google Sheets, the project streamlines the management of customer inquiries and order requests, improving operational efficiency and customer service responsiveness.
+This project leverages Generative AI (GenAI) to automate and enhance email processing for a fashion retail business.
+By integrating OpenAI's GPT model with Google Sheets, the project efficiently manages customer inquiries and order requests, ensuring operational efficiency and improved customer service responsiveness.

 ## **Project Structure**